A Singapore Government Agency Website

 Can I release free-flying helium balloons in Singapore?

 Large clusters of free-flying helium balloons may distract pilots of aircraft, including helicopters operating at low levels.
-If these objects are ingested by aircraft engines they can cause engine damage and endanger lives.
+If these objects are ingested by aircraft engines, they can cause engine damage and endanger lives.
 As such, there are restrictions in place concerning the release of free-flying helium balloons in Singapore.

-During operating hours of the military aerodromes, the release of free-flying helium balloons is strictly prohibited.
+During the operating hours of military aerodromes, the release of free-flying helium balloons is strictly prohibited.

 Within 5km of any airport or airbase